 Number available: One

-Eligibility: Those who by 1 October of the academic year following their election shall have passed all the examinations required for the degree of Bachelor of Arts (or four-year undergraduate courses leading to a Master’s degree) and exceeded the ninth term from matriculation.
+Eligibility: Home candidates for an MSt in Theology.
+The studentship is confined to those who by 1 October of the academic year following their election shall have passed all examinations for the Bachelor’s Degree at an approved University and will not have exceeded the thirty-first term from their matriculation.

 Awarded by: The Queen’s College